kimberly1295/kimberly1295.github.io/_posts/2016-3-16-EmbeddableReporting.md

 13. Select `toolbox` from the left pane, drag the `data item` to the Data Items

-14. Change the name to  `count_incidents` and under the Expression Definition enter the following `count([SQL1].[IncidntNum])`.
+14. Change the name to  `count_incidents` and under the Expression Definition enter the following `count([SQL1].[INCIDNTNUM])`.
 Click `validate`, the green icon with a check mark, once no errors displayed select OK.

+15. For the step 5, another way to do this is to enter count(), then inside the `( )` double-click the `INCIDNTNUM` from the SQL1.

+> Note that this step is optional.

 15. We will create another data item called `year` then repeat step number 4 for the creation of new data item.

-16. Change the name to  `year` and under the Expression Definition enter the following `substr([SQL1].[Date],1,4)`.
+16. Change the name to  `year` and under the Expression Definition enter the following `substr([SQL1].[DATE],1,4)`.
 Click `validate`, the green icon with a check mark, once no errors displayed select OK.

 17. Select `View`, then `Report Pages`.
 Select `Page1`from the list of Report Pages.